futurewei-cloud/alcor-perf/benchmark/AlcorPerformanceTestReport/README.md

 | Avg   | 586.73 | 1211.76 | 1363.29 | 1435.16 | \- | Avg   | 607.08     | 1161.76    | 1439.16    | 1515.37    |
 | Max   | 658.90 | 1301.53 | 1530.06 | 1622.19 | \- | Max   | 695.68     | 1293.09    | 1537.51    | 1724.25    |

 From the above run, we can see.
 If we don't perform the 'list' in the 'create and list port' test.
 The QPS will keep going up as the system is more and more warmed up.
-Unlike in the earlier test, when the DB has too much data, the 'list port' operation will take.
+Unlike in the earlier test, when the DB has too much data, the 'list port' operation will take awhile.

 <br />